New Zealand Holidays Act Information for current and past MidCentral DHB employees.

 iii) Remediation Process

-Te Whatu Ora - MidCentral is to calculate arrears owed to all current and past employees from 1 May 2010 in line with agreed interpretations of the Holidays Act.
+Te Whatu Ora - MidCentral is to calculate arrears owed to all current and past employees going back to 1 May 2010 in line with agreed interpretations of the Holidays Act.
 All entitlements and payments must be calculated sequentially by date as each entitlement affects the gross earnings of the next one calculated.
-A list of affected employees (by name or employee number), and arrears owed to them, is to be provided to the Labour Inspectorate.
-Alternatively, depending on the outcome, the unions and Te Whatu Ora may agree to use the prescribed estimation approach.
-Any monies owed to employees (current and past) need to be paid to these employees as soon as practicable.
+Any monies owed to current and former employees need to be paid to these employees as soon as practicable.

 Additional Information and Resources